-(Presented at the 2nd Latin-American Conference, São Paulo, Brazil on November 2018)
+(Adapted from a presentation given at the 2nd Latin-American Conference, São Paulo, Brazil, on November 2018)

 To start the analysis of this subject and to understand more clearly the function of prayer in the strengthening of our faith by making it experiential, living, and growing faith, let’s start by seeing what faith actually is.